Michael S. Green

 • Leiter on the Legal Realists, 30 Law & Phil.
 381 (2011) (reviewing Brian Leiter, Naturalizing Jurisprudence (Oxford Univ.
 Press 2007)) (review essay) (symposium).
 SSRN.

-• Two Fallacies about Copyrighting Factual Compilations, in Intellectual Property Protection of Fact-Based Works: Copyright and Its Alternatives (Robert Brauneis ed., Edward Elgar Press 2009) (essay).
+• Two Fallacies about Copyrighting Factual Compilations, (Robert Brauneis ed., Edward Elgar Press 2009) (essay).
 SSRN.

 • Does Dworkin Commit Dworkin's Fallacy?, 28 Oxford J. Legal Stud.
 33 (2008).
 Online.